 The ability to broadcast over the internet has gone mainstream in recent years as more people look to their phone, tablet, and smart speakers for music, news and information.

 No license is required to broadcast over the internet, although a license to play music will likely be required in most cases.
 In New Zealand that license is covered by the Low Power FM licence – available here.

 The appeal of using the net as a broadcast medium has led to many organisations using it to share information with staff, worldwide supporters, and to replay podcasts etc.

 As with anything; an internet station can be as simple or as complicated as you want to make it.

-You can broadcast live or uploaded pre-recorded programmes, MP3 music files, jingles, podcasts etc, that will be played randomly or in the order you specify.
+You can broadcast live or upload pre-recorded programmes, MP3 music files, jingles, podcasts etc, that will be played randomly or in the order you specify.